-The information below summarizes our fine art reproduction process – from scanning to printing – into its most basic fundamental parts.
-While our approach to scanning and reproducing artwork can be distilled and simplified for easy understanding, it’s important to know that we take a very personal and custom approach to every project that enters our studio.
+The information below summarizes our fine art reproduction process – from initial fine art scanning to printing – into its most basic fundamental parts.
+While our approach to art scanning and reproducing artwork can be distilled and simplified for easy understanding, it’s important to know that we take a very personal and custom approach to every project that enters our studio.
 We work in a very collaborative manner with our clients and feel it’s important to explore each project in detail so we can make proper recommendations, in terms of materials, processes, and final presentation.

 Flatbed Scanning & Digital Capture

 The most important part of digital fine art printmaking is creating a file that is ideal for printing.
-The process begins with a high resolution scan or photographic digital capture of the original artwork.
+The process begins with a high resolution fine art scan or photographic digital capture of the original artwork.
 We provide large format flatbed scanning, as well as hi resolution digital captures for works larger than 36" wide.